prince-panwar/Zeol/README.md

 # Zeol Token

 ## Description
 Zeol is an ERC20 token implemented on the Ethereum blockchain.
-It is capped and supports burning of tokens.
-The token contract extends the OpenZeppelin ERC20, ERC20Capped, and ERC20Burnable contracts.

 ## Usage

 ### Prerequisites